tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Portfolio construction`

+        - :term:`Portfolio`

+        - :term:`Trading strategy`

+        - :term:`Alpha`

     Alpha generation platform

-        An alpha generation platform is a technology used in algorithmic trading to develop quantitative financial models, or trading strategies, that generate consistent returns.
+        In :term:`quantitative finance`, alpha generation platform is a technology used in algorithmic trading to develop quantitative financial models, or :term:`trading strategies <trading strategy>`, that generate consistent returns.

         Alpha generation platforms are tools used by hedge funds, banks, CTAs and other financial institutions to help develop and test quantitative trading strategies.
         Alpha generation platforms support quants in the creation of efficient and productive quantitative trading strategies.